Baby Booties – Free Crochet Pattern

 - The pattern comes in three sizes (newborn, 3 – 6 months & 6 – 12 months).
 The pattern instructions are the same for each size but the weight of the yarn and crochet hook sizes are different.

-- This crochet bootie pattern is ideal for beginners.
-Plus they work up super quickly and are fun to make.
+- This is an easy crochet bootie pattern.
+They work up quickly and are fun to make.

-- Uses less than quarter of a skein of yarn, perfect for using up some of your yarn stash.
+- They use less than quarter of a skein of yarn, perfect for using up some of your yarn stash.

-- Practical – the booties tie up around the ankle so they won’t easily fall off.
+- These booties are practical – the booties tie up around the ankle so they won’t easily fall off.

 - This Baby Booties Crochet Pattern is written in English for right-handed crochet using standard US crochet terminology.
 If you’re more familiar with UK terminology, check out my US to UK Conversion Chart.